ZhuangLab/matlab-storm/Beta/BetaBugList.md

 ## Bug list
 * `CalcChromeWarp.m` errors when looking for 2 sets of movies and finds only 1 (e.g. looks for IRBeads and VisBeads but finds only VisBeads).
 Splitdax and analysis work fine, but system does not continue with beadmapping.
+* `CalcChromeWarp.m` Nfields element of beadmovie remains empty.
+* `CalcChromeWarp.m` Currently assumes both sets of movies have the same number of fields when checking if fitting analysis has already been run.

 ## Fixed bugs
 * `STORMfinderBeta.m` InsightM call gives cannot save configuration file error: **Fixed: 05/23/13**.
 May have fixed  2D mode creates incomplete bin as well.